dtcenter/METplus/.github/ISSUE_TEMPLATE/update_truth.md

       triggered since the workflow that corresponds to this issue was run.
       Review the latest run to ensure that there are no diffs that are unrelated to this issue.
+    - If the incorrect differences are caused by the changes from the issue that warranted this issue, consider reverting the PR and re-opening the issue.
+  - Iterate until one of the above conditions apply.
+- [ ] Approve the update of the truth data
+  - Contact the METplus wrappers lead engineer (@georgemccabe) or backup lead (@jprestop) to let them know that the truth data can be updated.
 - [ ] Update the truth data.
-      This may be handled by a METplus wrappers engineer.
+      This should be handled by a METplus wrappers engineer.
       See the (instructions to update the truth data)[https://metplus.readthedocs.io/en/develop/Contributors_Guide/continuous_integration.html#update-truth-data-update-truth-data-yml] for more info.
 - [ ] Close this issue.